Chart Color Schemes

 Health outcomes in Koondoola are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-The most prevalent medical conditions are arthritis (7.5%) and mental health issues (7.3%), with 70.9% reporting no medical ailments, compared to Greater Perth's 73.0%.
-Koondoola has a higher proportion of seniors aged 65 and over at 18.6% (~780 people), versus Greater Perth's 13.6%.
-Health outcomes among seniors require more attention than the broader population.
+However, 70.9% of Koondoola residents report having no medical ailments, compared to Greater Perth's 73.0%.
+The area has a higher proportion of seniors aged 65 and over at 18.6% (788 people) than Greater Perth's 13.6%.
+Health outcomes among seniors in Koondoola present challenges that require more attention than those for the broader population.

 Frequently Asked Questions - Health